-Students intending to major in political science are encouraged to take Mathematics 109 (Statistics), and Computer Science 100 (Basics of Computing) or Computer Science 201 (Computer Science I), as part of their freshman-sophomore distribution selections, so that some aspects of the most recent methodological developments in political analysis will be more readily understandable to them.
+Students intending to major in political science are encouraged to take Mathematics 109 (Statistics) as part of their freshman-sophomore distribution selections, so that some aspects of the most recent methodological developments in political analysis will be more readily understandable to them.

 Students wishing to minor in Political Science must complete POL 102 American Government and Politics, POL 104 Introduction to World Politics, and four additional courses.
 Students who minor in political science must complete three courses at Washington College or in a Washington College program.
 Students majoring in International Studies may not minor in political science.

 For those students who wish to take political science courses to complete their social science distribution, they have the following options:

 A. If they elect to take one course in political science, they can take either POL 102 American Government and Politics or POL 104 Introduction to World Politics